 Don’t Ghost Your G-spot

-To further clarify, we now know that the CUV is a network of tissues and nerves that when stimulated can produce pleasurable sensations, and in some people, orgasm.
+To further clarify, we now know that the CUV is a network of tissues and nerves that, when stimulated, can produce pleasurable sensations, and in some people, orgasm.
 This “spot” is inherently linked to the clitoris, and by stimulating it, you can deliver sensation to the internal structure of the clitoris.

-You might be wondering just how the clitoris and the G-spot are linked.
-The G-spot is part of the internal continuation of the clitoris.
+The clitoris and G-spot are linked because the G-spot is part of the internal continuation of the clitoris.
 Specifically, it’s located at the point where the bulbs of the clitoris connect at the front of the vaginal canal.

 What if I can’t find it?

-To access this area, the traditional wisdom remains the same: insert your fingers about 2 inches into your vagina and angle them toward the front of your body.
+To access this area, the traditional wisdom remains the same: insert your fingers about two inches into your vagina and angle them toward the front of your body.
 Gently explore this area until you feel a difference in texture on the surface of the vaginal wall.
 The G-spot is unique to each person in location, size, and ability to become aroused, so if you can’t find it right away, it doesn’t mean you don’t have one.

 Dr. Emily Morse of Sex with Emily says: “The female body has a huge capacity for pleasure, more so than many women have likely experienced.
 It’s totally possible for you to attain your goal of a vaginal O, no matter how hopeless it might seem.
 Just because you haven’t found your G-spot yet does not mean it’s not there.”

 Can I Really Have A G-Spot Orgasm?